J00LZ/laravel-fraud-assessment/README.md

 ## Running the example
 * Make sure that all the requirements for laravel are installed (see [this page](https://laravel.com/docs/12.x/installation))
 * Run the `customers-api` docker container with it exposed at port `8080`
+* Run `composer install` to install the required dependencies.
 * Copy the `.env.example` file to `.env` and set the `APP_KEY` variable to a valid value (can be generated with `php artisan key:generate`)
 * Execute `composer run dev` to run the development environment
 * Go to http://localhost:8000